commit-live-students/linear_regression_project/q03_linear_regression/README.md

-## Fitting your first linear regression model
+# Fitting your first linear regression model

-Let's write a function `linear_regression()` which takes as input the features and target and fits a LinearRegression with default parameters model on it.
+## Let's write a function `linear_regression()` that
+* Takes as input the features and target
+* Fits a LinearRegression with default parameters model on it.

-#### Parameters:
+### Parameters:

 | Parameter | dtype | argument type | default value | description |
 | --- | --- | --- | --- | --- |